 For employers, it simplifies the process of paying international employees, avoiding the complexities of currency conversion.

-Using cryptocurrency for payroll offers the advantage of streamlined global payments, enabling employers to easily send wages to international workers without the high fees and delays of traditional banking.
+Using crypto payroll offers the advantage of streamlined global payments, enabling employers to easily send wages to international workers without the high fees and delays of traditional banking.

 Automating crypto payments for employees can easily be achieved through platforms like Rise, which offer tools like smart contracts to automate the payroll process.